 The unique design reflects my wish to make each character somehow unique, interesting and sufficiently complex, even if they don’t have much importance in the main story.
-According to myself, “each character is a potential protagonist, it’s just that the story happens to be more focused in some”.
+According to myself, “each character is a potential protagonist, it’s just that the story happens to be more focused on some”.
 But I like to imagine some episodes in which a more secondary character gets the point of view.
 I thought about recounting the same events with the point of view of different characters.
 I like this idea, but others may not.
 I may also use many flashbacks.

 One use of flashback is to provide backstory.
 It took some time for me to create a character past that was not spectacularly dark and troubled.
 It is indeed an easy way to create motivation, sympathy and justify the asocial behavior that many of my characters have, probably exaggerating my own problems.
 Later, I had an epiphany and found out it is not necessary such tragedy to make characters problematic.
 Besides, I wanted some happy people.
 A subversion I am commonly using is having a dark past, but not being that troubled by it.
 For characterization based on present actions, interactions with other characters are essential.

 I got concerned about making relationships between characters, as I have my problems with social interaction.
-How would I stablish them?
-One thing that usually come in mind is just the characters doing some mundane thing, as just an unimportant talk, dinning, playing video games.
-It seems I have a thing for slice of life.
+How would I establish them?
+One thing that usually comes to mind is just the characters doing some mundane thing, as just an unimportant talk, dining, playing video games.
+It seems I have a thing for “slice of life”.
 Dialogues serve to establish relationships.

 When I was younger I showed a piece of dialogue that I had written and the person said how it was strange.
-I believe I had the tendency of writing dialogue to have dramatic impact or deliver some ideology and forgot about how real people talk.
+I believe I had the tendency of writing dialogue to have a dramatic impact or deliver some ideology and forgot about how real people talk.
 This is something I am getting better at, I hope.

 So, developing characters is an ongoing project.
 It is going somewhere.